dentity007/bongo_cat_monitor_remix/README.md

 **Animated ESP32 desk buddy with meme Easter eggs, personal messages, and typing tutor!**

-Transform your desk into an interactive meme factory with this enhanced Bongo Cat monitor that responds to your typing with hilarious reactions, dynamic Reddit-powered triggers, and customizable animations.
+Transform your desk into an interactive meme factory with this enhanced Bongo Cat monitor that responds to your typing with hilarious reactions, dynamic **Imgflip-powered triggers**, and customizable animations.

 ## ✨ Features